top1944/duckuments/docs/atoms_70_software_devel_guide/SY-howto.md

     /rosout_agg
     /talker/topic_a

-In the same terminal:
+In the same terminal, run:

     $ rosparam list

-You should see `/talker/pub_timestep`
+You should see the list of parameters, including `/talker/pub_timestep`.

 You can see the parameters and the values of the `talker` node with